 Alpha testing is used on the stage when testers engage users directly in system validation interaction with the system in controlled testing environments.

-Beta testing is used, when testers engage end users through controlled software distribution processes, in a real world environment.
+Beta testing is used, when testers engage end users through controlled software distribution processes, in a real-world environment.

 There are functional testing and nonfunctional testing types.
 Functional QA testing looks at performance and ensures that a software product is consistent with the intended real-world business context.

-Nonfunctional testing looks at sustainability of performance, reliability, security.
+Nonfunctional testing looks at the sustainability of performance, reliability, security.
 Nonfunctional software testing encompasses unit testing, validating a system (acceptance testing), monitoring the application at runtime.